sheinsight/source-code-diagnosis/README.md

 });
 ```

-Of course you can also configure alias
+Of course you can also configure alias and modules

 ```ts
 const response = checkDependents("/Users/Pikachu/project/src/utils/index.ts", {